turtlshell/Compare-FileHash/README.md

 - [License](#license)
 - [Contribution](#contribution)

-## Installation & Setup
+## Installation & Setup 🔧

-To clone and use this repository, [install](https://github.com/git-guides/install-git) & use Git.
+Download the zip directly, or [install](https://github.com/git-guides/install-git) & use Git.
 From PowerShell:

 ```
 # Clone this repository